How to Create a Flowchart in Microsoft Word 2007, 2010, 2013, and 2016

 Quirk: Word 2007 has two format tabs – Drawing Tools Format and Text Box Tools Format.
 They are mostly the same.
 Word displays the Text Box Tools Format tab when the selected shape contains text and the Drawing Tools Format tab for all other shapes.
 In fact, if you add a flowchart shape to a drawing, selecting it will make the Drawing Tools Format tab appear, but once you add text to the shape, the Text Box Tools Format tab will appear.
 Fortunately, Word 2010 has only one Format tab.

-- Shape Styles: The style gallery allows you to apply formatting to one or more selected shapes.
+Shape Styles: The style gallery allows you to apply formatting to one or more selected shapes.
 There is a significant difference between Word 2007 and 2010.
 Word 2007 has a larger selection of styles, but they are not consistent with the Excel 2007 shape styles.
 Starting with Word 2010, the styles are uniform across all Office appslication - Word, Excel, and PowerPoint.